Lessons Learned Report Coming Soon

 Who is working on Sustain Arts?

-The Foundation Center is the leading source of information about philanthropy worldwide and maintains the most comprehensive database on U.S. and, increasingly, global grant makers and their grants.
+Candid (formerly Foundation Center) is the leading source of information about philanthropy worldwide and maintains the most comprehensive database on U.S. and, increasingly, global grant makers and their grants.
 Within Sustain Arts, they handle data collection and analysis.

 Fractured Atlas empowers the cultural sector by eliminating practical barriers to artistic expression through new technology development, cultural asset mapping, research and data analysis, and advisory services.
 The team is tasked with building the Sustain Arts online data platform, making our research accessible and intuitive.

 This combination of academic, philanthropic, technical, and industry competency forms the core project team.
 Equally critical is the engagement and participation of regional stakeholders, who bring their local expertise to the endeavor and maintain Sustain Arts resources at the end of research and development.